History of Perth, Scotland: Late 14th and 15th century

 During the Middle Ages, Perth's only parish church was the burgh kirk of St John the Baptist (St John's Kirk).
 Medieval Perth had many other ecclesiastical buildings, including the houses of the Dominicans (Blackfriars), Observantine Franciscans (Greyfriars) and Perth Charterhouse, Scotland's only Carthusian Priory, or "Charterhouse".
 A little to the west of the town was the house of the Carmelites or Whitefriars, at Tullilum (corner of Jeanfield Road and Riggs Road).
-Also at Tullilum was a manor or tower-house of the bishops of Dunkeld.
+Also at Tullilum (a name preserved by today's Tullylumb Terrace, near Perth Royal Infirmary) was a manor or tower-house of the bishops of Dunkeld.
 The bishops also owned a house within the burgh itself, at the corner of South Street and Watergate.

 The theatre of trial by combat was first brought by Perth in 1396.
 The Battle of the Clans pitted Clan Chattan against Clan Cameron, each thirty strong, at the town's North Inch.
 This 'tournament' (actually an attempt to resolve a disruptive Highland feud) took place under the gaze of King Robert III (1390–1406) and his court, who watched the spectacle from the Gilten Arbour, a garden attached to the House of the Blackfriars.
 Although records vary, Clan Chattan is understood to have won the battle, with the last of their opponents fleeing to safety across the Tay.
 The assassination of King James I occurred in 1437 when rebel noblemen forced entry into the house of the Dominicans or Blackfriars.
-Perhaps as a direct result, James was the last king to command from a throne at Perth; the capital was moved to Edinburgh in 1437.
+James was the last king to command from a throne at Perth; the capital was moved to Edinburgh in 1437.